Rio Theatre: Dispute with British Columbia Liquor Control and Licensing Branch

 According to owner Corinne Lea, the Rio was at risk of business failure under a movies-only model, as indicated by the failure of all but two single-screen theatres in Vancouver by the end of 2011.
 In 2010, Lea applied for a primary liquor license from the British Columbia Liquor Control and Licensing Branch, in order to attract more live music events where alcohol could be served.
-When the license was presented to Ms. Lea on January 18, 2012, the LCLB had inserted a condition, unique among any primary liquor license holder in the province, that "This establishment is not permitted to show movies or any type of cinematic screenings at any time," effectively banning The Rio from screening films at any point in the future, regardless of whether alcohol is being served.
+When the license was presented to Lea on January 18, 2012, the LCLB had inserted a condition, unique among any primary liquor license holder in the province, that "This establishment is not permitted to show movies or any type of cinematic screenings at any time", effectively banning the Rio from screening films at any point in the future, regardless of whether alcohol is being served.
 Lea has said she felt she had no choice but to sign the license or the Rio would need to shut its doors.

-Response to the LCLB decision has ranged from a Facebook-centred community political action campaign, targeting the LCLB and provincial MLAs to intervene, to national media attention.
-Proponents involved in assisting the Rio Theatre in the short term, who are also calling on the province of British Columbia to amend its antiquated liquor laws in the long term, include BC MLA Spencer Chandra Herbert, City of Vancouver Councillor Heather Deal, and Vancouver Mayor Gregor Robertson, among others.
-There are no known opponents to the newly licensed Rio Theatre also continuing to show unlicensed general-admission movies.
+Response to the LCLB decision ranged from a Facebook-centred community political action campaign, targeting the LCLB and provincial MLAs to intervene, to national media attention.
+Proponents involved in assisting the Rio Theatre in the short term, who also called on the province of British Columbia to amend its antiquated liquor laws in the long term, included British Columbia (BC) member of the Legislative Assembly Spencer Chandra Herbert, City of Vancouver councillor Heather Deal, and Vancouver mayor Gregor Robertson, among others.
+There were no known opponents to the newly licensed Rio Theatre also continuing to show unlicensed general-admission movies.

-In response, the LCLB claimed that it was not able to alter its procedures due to the Regulations of the BC Liquor Control and Licensing Act.
-The LCLB also stated that it was acting in the interests of "public safety" to prevent the possibility of minors consuming alcohol "in the dark," despite the fact that the Rio had agreed to not sell alcohol during general admission film screenings.
-ON February 9, 2012, the B.C.
-Government announced that they were making changes to the province's liquor licensing rules to allow venues that serve alcohol to also screen movies, albeit at different times.
+In response, the LCLB claimed that it was not able to alter its procedures due to the regulations of the BC Liquor Control and Licensing Act.
+The LCLB also stated that it was acting in the interests of "public safety" to prevent the possibility of minors consuming alcohol "in the dark", despite the fact that the Rio had agreed to not sell alcohol during general admission film screenings.
+On February 9, 2012, the BC government announced that they were making changes to the province's liquor licensing rules to allow venues that serve alcohol to also screen movies, albeit at different times.